3/30/2015

 ARREST, HANDCUFFS & JAIL:

 Attitude is key.
 Stay solid, centered.
 Help each other.
+If arrested, only tell police in Canada your name, address and date of birth.
+You do not have a right to lie to them.
+Be respectful but best not to talk with them, certainly don't implicate yourself or others in a crime.
 The police & guards want to discourage you from protesting.
 They might try to make you uncomfortable.
 They often lie about when you are going to be released, about what your friends said you did, etc..
-You do not have a right to lie to them.
-Be respectful.
-If you talk to them, do not say anything that can implicate yourself or others in a crime.

 If handcuffs or tie-wraps are too tight, ask they be loosened to avoid nerve injury.
 If no response from one cop, ask another.

 If mass arrest, stay in contact with each other & a lawyer.
 CONTEST ALL CHARGES & FINES.
-Often your arrest and detention is the objective, not necessarily a prosecution.
-Often the charges at mass arrests are dropped later on - but only if you contest.
+Charges can be dropped - but only if you contest.

 The Medical Monitors: Each group should designate someone with more advanced medic training, who is responsible for their basic prevention/treatment supplies,